-Nayantara is an affiliate consultant and trainer with the Interaction Institute for Social Change in Boston, and sits on the training bench for the Center for Racial Justice in Education in New York City.
-Nayantara has a M.A in Postcolonial Literature, Social Movements and Creative Fiction Writing.
-She lives in Oakland, California, and writes short stories featuring themes of migration, nostalgia, home and belonging.
+Nayantara is an affiliate consultant and trainer with the Interaction Institute for Social Change in Boston, and sits on the training bench for Race Forward and the Center for Racial Justice in Education in New York City.
+She has authored toolkits and resources to support cultural strategies and organizational transformation for equity, such as her Cultural Strategies Primer, and Creating Cultures and Practices for Racial Equity: A Toolbox.

 In all her work, Nayantara aims to build cultures and narratives that create healing, justice and power for communities of color.
 Nayantara has a M.A in Postcolonial Literature, Social Movements and Creative Fiction Writing.
 She lives in Oakland, California and loves wandering the redwood forest on long hikes.